Race to find survivors as quake aid pours into Turkey, Syria

 Turkey has large numbers of troops in the border region and has tasked the military with aiding in the rescue efforts, including setting up tents for the homeless and a field hospital in Hatay province.

+A large fire at the port, caused by containers that toppled over during the earthquake, sent thick plumes of black smoke into the sky.
+The Defense Ministry said the blaze was extinguished with the help of military aircraft, but live footage broadcast by CNN Turk showed it was still burning.

-Turkey’s emergency management agency said the total number of deaths in the country had passed 3,700, with some 22,000 people injured.
+Turkey’s emergency management agency said the total number of deaths in the country had passed 5,400, with over 31,000 people injured.

 The death toll in government-held areas of Syria climbed over 800, with some 1,400 injured, according to the Health Ministry.
-The country’s rebel-held northwest also saw at least 800 die, according to the White Helmets, the emergency organization leading rescue operations, with more than 2,200 injured.
+At least 1,000 people have died in the rebel-held northwest, according to the White Helmets, with more than 2,300 injured.

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.